chinhung/spring-security-meets-junit/README.md

 ## Example

 This example shows that one could perform login request and get the token in the response header if the password was correct.
-However, if the password was incorrect, one would get response code 401:
+However, one would get response code 401 if the password was incorrect:

 ```java
 @WebMvcTest